Publications

 NBER WP

-(with Shang-Jin Wei)
+(with SJ Wei)

 Better institutional quality tends to promote a higher share of foreign direct investment and equity investment in total foreign liabilities, and a higher share of long-term debt within the debt/loan category.